All Episodes

 I don't think that's it at all.

-I think it's race slash gender, history, and media.
+I think it's race/slash gender history and media.

 I just don't think Jim Comey wants to be noted in history books for the next 2,000 years.

-And you know this is how it would go down.
+And you know, this is how it would go down.

-If if Comey had recommended she be charged, do you know what they'd be doing to him today?
+If Comey had recommended she be charged, do you know what they'd be doing to him today?

 You know what would have happened to him in the media?

-Now you might say, well, hey, he signed up.
+Now, you might say, well, hey, he signed up.

-He knows you got to be able to take these hits.
+You got to be able to take these hits.

-Uh folks, I understand that sentiment, and it may describe you.
+Folks, I understand that sentiment, and it may describe you.

 You may think that that's what you would do, but I don't see anybody doing it.